 “Doing an international volunteer placement is one of the best ways to know more about yourself, where you want to go in life, what you would like to do for your next.
 It teaches you in ways you can’t even imagine at the beginning of this journey.
 One of the things this placement has taught me is ‘The most valuable experiences come once you get out of your comfort zone and start a new journey.’”

-On social media, other European Solidarity Corps beneficiaries, such as Edinburgh-based International Voluntary Service and Bryson Charitable from Northern Ireland, also said thank you by celebrating Volunteers’ Week with events and showcasing their volunteers’ experiences.
+On social media, other European Solidarity Corps beneficiaries, such as Edinburgh-based International Voluntary Service, Bryson Charitable from Northern Ireland and International Service from York, also said thank you by celebrating Volunteers’ Week with events and showcasing their volunteers’ experiences.
 Check out some of their messages below:

 "I think our lovely @EUErasmusPlus @eucorps_UK volunteer Fatima speaks eloquently for all of us at the end of #VolunteersWeek ?